Sometimes a girl just needs a hearty kale salad.

 *I bought my Tandoori Masala Spice blend at Whole Foods (it's the Whole Foods Market brand), but you can easily make your own (see next note).

 *DIY Tandoori Masala Blend: 3 Tbsp cumin, 2 Tbsp garlic powder, 2 Tbsp paprika, 3 tsp ginger, 2 tsp coriander, 2 tsp cardamom.
 Multiply as needed.
+This Shawarma Spice Blend is also delicious and quite similar.

 *2 medium lemons make ~1/3 cup lemon juice.